RipVIS

 @inproceedings{dumitriu2025ripvis,

-author={Dumitriu, Andrei and Tatui, Florin and Miron, Florin and Ralhan, Aakash and Ionescu, Radu Tudor and Timofte, Radu},
+author = {Dumitriu, Andrei and Tatui, Florin and Miron, Florin and Ralhan, Aakash and Ionescu, Radu Tudor and Timofte, Radu},

-booktitle={Proceedings of the Computer Vision and Pattern Recognition Conference},
+booktitle = {Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)},

 year={2025}